-What is high latency for an use case, is not high latency for another.
-There are applications where all the queries must be served in less than 1 millisecond and applications where from time to time a small percentage of clients experiencing a 2 seconds latency is acceptable.
+What is high latency for one use case is not high latency for another.
+There are applications where all the queries must be served in less than 1 millisecond and applications where from time to time a small percentage of clients experiencing a 2 second latency is acceptable.

 The latency monitor can easily be enabled at runtime in a production server with the following command:

 By default monitoring is disabled (threshold set to 0), even if the actual cost of latency monitoring is near zero.
 However while the memory requirements of latency monitoring are very small, there is no good reason to raise the baseline memory usage of a Redis instance that is working well.

 *Information reporting with the LATENCY command